ClarissaProenca/ClarissaProenca/README.md

-- Olá, bem vindo!
+# Olá, bem vindo! :grin:
-- Aluna de programação full-stack no IBMEC Centro RJ
-- 26 anos, carioca
-- Formada em Design na UFRJ

 <!---
 ClarissaProenca/ClarissaProenca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.